Making learning accessible for every student

 This study compared the academic performance of disabled students who learned emergent literacy on a digital whiteboard to that of students who received traditional literacy instruction.

-The Aural Enabler: Creating a Way for Children with Additional Learning Needs to Participate in the Classroom Lesson
+The Aural Enabler: Creating a Way for Special Needs Kids to Participate in the Classroom Lesson

-With a SMART Board interactive whiteboard being used for instruction, this study assesses the language skills of students with additional learning needs in grades three and five (ages 8 to 9 and ages 10 - 11)
+With a SMART Board interactive whiteboard being used for instruction, this study assesses the language skills of grades three and five special needs students.

 SMART Technology Research Project at Dr. Gordon Townsend School